softchris/golang-book/05-misc/01-logs/README.md

 ### Standard log `Println()`

 To produce a standard log message, you can use the `Println()` function in the `log` package.
-It takes a string and will produce a log message that combines a date, time and your error message.
+It takes a string and will produce a log message that combines a date, time, and your error message.

 Here's some code using `Println()`: